fnatte/pizza-tribes/README.md

-# Pizza Mouse
+# Pizza Tribes

 This project is aimed to be registered for [RedisConf 2021 Hackathon](https://hackathons.redislabs.com/hackathons/build-on-redis-hackathon).

 ## Project Idea

-Pizza Mouse is a multiplayer persistent browser-based clicker real-time strategy game.
+Pizza Tribes is a multiplayer persistent browser-based clicker real-time strategy game.
 The gameplay is a combination of a clicker game (https://en.wikipedia.org/wiki/Incremental_game) and a real-time strategy game